AgriMarketing Program: Step 3. Before you apply

 • other sources of funding

-• due diligence in obtaining and reporting on performance reports
+• your due diligence to obtain and provide performance reports

-• clearly outline how the value for each cost was calculated or estimated including any external sources consulted
+• how the value for each cost was calculated or estimated, including any external sources consulted

 Considerations